PromiseGameFi/Somnia-sample-project/schema-extension-sample/README.md

 ### Common Issues

 **Schema Registration Fails**
-- Ensure your private key has sufficient funds for gas
+- Ensure your address has sufficient funds for gas
 - Verify RPC URL is correct and accessible
 - Check that parent schemas are registered first